How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Introduction

 As in many other computer vision areas, currently, the best-performing algorithms are trained deep neural networks.
 Initially, training such networks was challenging due to the lack of ground-truth optical flow data and the excessive human effort required for manual optical flow labeling. \textit{Dosovitskiy et al.} \cite{Dosovitskiy2015} were the first to successfully train deep neural networks to estimate optical flow by using a synthetically generated dataset with optical flow ground truth.
 Their networks, FlowNetS and FlowNetC, initially performed slightly worse than the state-of-the-art variational methods \cite{Tu2019}.
 However, trained deep neural networks became the new state-of-the-art method for optical flow estimation by subsequent researchers who focused on improving the architecture and training data \cite{Ilg2017,Sun2018,Hui2019}.

 Until now, the functioning of these networks is poorly understood.
 In this article we investigate \textit{how} deep neural networks perform optical flow estimation.
-There are two main reasons why this is important.
-First, it is difficult to guarantee correct behavior outside of the publicly available testsets without knowing what the network does.
-Second, a better understanding of what the architecture does may lead to valuable recommendations for improving the performance, for instance, by changing properties of the architecture or training data.
+Besides satisfying curiosity, there are two main reasons why this is important.
+First, understanding the method's functioning brings insights into its limits and robustness, for example concerning generalization to test distributions.
+Second, it may lead to valuable recommendations for improving the performance, for instance, by changing properties of the architecture or training data.

 In our analysis of deep optical flow networks, we make use of a method that has helped unveiling the workings of motion-sensitive brain areas in neuropsychology \cite{Jones1987a}.
-Specifically, we measure the response of neurons in the deepest layer of the contracting part of FlowNetS \cite{Dosovitskiy2015}, further referred to as the \texttt{c6} layer (see Fig. \ref{fig:archflownet}), to stimuli with varying spatiotemporal frequencies and construct a spectral response profile.
+Specifically, we measure the response of neurons in FlowNetS \cite{Dosovitskiy2015} to stimuli with varying spatiotemporal frequencies and construct a spectral response profile.
 The input stimuli used are translating plane waves, as this input type proved to be more selective in the frequency domain than moving bars \cite{Albrecht1980}.
 Based on the earlier findings of Gabor filters \cite{Gabor1945} in biological vision systems \cite{Jones1987,DeAngelis1995} and other learning-based methods \cite{VanHateren1998, Olshausen2003}, we expect to find these filters in FlowNetS as well.
-Therefore, we fit a Gabor function to the spectral response profile and study the residual error patterns.
-We find that the Gabor translational motion filter model is suitable for the majority of the filters.
-Additionally, we find filters sensitive to motion patterns such as dilation, rotation, and occlusion.
+Therefore, we fit a Gabor function to the spectral response profile of neurons in the network and study the residual error patterns.
+We find that the Gabor translational motion filter model is suitable for the majority of the neurons.
+Additionally, we find neurons sensitive to motion patterns such as dilation, rotation, and occlusion.
 Interestingly, neurons sensitive to these motion patterns have not been mentioned in neuropsychology.
 Furthermore, our analysis strongly suggests that the resolution in the temporal frequency domain can be significantly improved if more than two frames would be used as input to the neural network.
 Lastly, we find that the optical flow refinement process in the decoder part of the network behaves similarly in function to flow refinement in biological vision systems.